Skip to main content

 • A muscle biopsy to see whether the muscles themselves show signs of inflammation or damage.
 A biopsy is a procedure where a small sample is taken to look at under the microscope.

-• Body scans such as CT or MRI to look for conditions elsewhere in the body which may affect muscle power and function.
+• Scans such as CT or MRI to look for conditions elsewhere in the body which may affect muscle power and function.

 There are many possible causes of muscle weakness.
 These range from common to rare, serious to minor, temporary to permanent.
 Fortunately, most cases of muscle weakness which lack obvious cause are reversible.
-Muscle weakness is rarely the only sign of serious underlying disease.
+It is very rare for muscle weakness to be the only sign of serious underlying disease.

 Are you protected against flu?